How redux works?

 }

 Dispatches an action that contains information about the change.
-The information is plan object which contains type and payload if required.
-This is the only way to update the state in the redux store.
+The information is plan object which contains a type and optional payload.
+The dispatch() method is the only way to update the state in the redux store.

 1. Update the state using the type in the reducer passed to createStore() when we created the store.

-2. Calls all the subscribers if present after the state has updated.
+2. Calls all the subscribers if present, after the state has been updated.

 function createStore(reducer, preloadedState = {}, enhancers) {